knurling-rs/knurling-session-20q4/src/from_scratch.md

 +target = "thumbv7em-none-eabihf" # Cortex-M4F (with FPU)
 ~~~

-4. Add a suitable HAL as a dependency.
+3. In `Cargo.toml`, Add a suitable HAL as a dependency.

 ~~~ diff
  # Cargo.toml